irasalsabila/NLP_A2_SEMEVAL2025/README.md

 # Narrative Extraction for SemEval 2025

 This repository contains the implementation, models, and predictions for the **Narrative Extraction Task** for SemEval 2025 Task 10.
-Our team, **telorbulat**, is listed on the [SemEval 2025 Leaderboard](https://propaganda.math.unipd.it/semeval2025task10/leaderboard.php).
+My team, **telorbulat**, is listed on the [SemEval 2025 Leaderboard](https://propaganda.math.unipd.it/semeval2025task10/leaderboard.php).

 ---